Kumar-laxmi/Algorithms/Python/Machine Learning/Linear-Regression/README.md

 This script implements multiple linear regression using a closed-form solution to find optimal fit.
 User can analyze a dataset of their choice by providing:

 1. relative path to their CSV file
 2. name of the target column

 If these are not provided, a demo dataset included with the script is used.
+For datasets with two or less independent variables, there is an option to visualize the fit of the regression model.

 Python version: 3.10.8